lhiuming/exercises-code/algs/README.md

 - Implement half of all algorithms and data structures
   - at least the most important ones.
-- work on the Chapter 6, and implement some algorithms in the mean time in need.
+- Implement some of the most interesting algorithms from the exercise.
-- Review the skipped (and possibly interesting) exercises.
+- work on the Chapter 6.

 ## Implemented Algorithms and Data Structures